guidoism/escape/inspiration/jonesforth.md

         (1) You must be currently defining an assembler word (ie. : ... ;CODE).

         (2) The word that you are inlining must be known to be an assembler word.
-If you try to inline a FORTH word, you'll get an error message.
+If you try to inline a Forth word, you'll get an error message.

         (3) The assembler primitive must be position-independent code and must end with a single NEXT macro.

-        Exercises for the reader: (a) Generalise INLINE so that it can inline FORTH words when building FORTH words. (b) Further generalise INLINE so that it does something sensible when you try to inline FORTH into assembler and vice versa.
+        Exercises for the reader: (a) Generalise INLINE so that it can inline Forth words when building Forth words. (b) Further generalise INLINE so that it does something sensible when you try to inline Forth into assembler and vice versa.

         The implementation of INLINE is pretty simple.
 We find the word in the dictionary, check it's an assembler word, then copy it into the current definition, byte by byte,